Euro 2024 hosts Germany to play Scotland in opening match

 Germany will also face Hungary and Switzerland in Group A.

-Italy face a tough task in defending their title, drawn in Group B where they will face Spain, Croatia and Albania.
+Italy face a tough task in defending their title, drawn in Group B with Spain, Croatia and Albania.

 France and the Netherlands will face each other again after coming through the qualifying campaign in the same group, drawn in Group D alongside Austria and the winner of playoff A.